Skip to content

 Simple to operateCan’t cook anything metal

-Does not hot inside the appliance
+It is not get hot inside the appliance

 Built-in and countertop models